awsdocs/amazon-s3-userguide/doc_source/enable-replication.md

 Follow these steps to configure a replication rule when the destination bucket is in the same AWS account as the source bucket\.

 If the destination bucket is in a different account from the source bucket, you must add a bucket policy to the destination bucket to grant the owner of the source bucket account permission to replicate objects in the destination bucket\.
-For more information, see [Granting permissions when source and destination buckets are owned by different AWS accounts](setting-repl-config-perm-overview.md#setting-repl-config-crossacct)\.
+For more information, see [Granting permissions when the source and destination buckets are owned by different AWS accounts](setting-repl-config-perm-overview.md#setting-repl-config-crossacct)\.

 1. Sign in to the AWS Management Console and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.